Richej362/CSS_Flexbox_Gh/README.md

-# Flexbox Project
+# Flexbox Version Control
 > By Richard Johnson

-This is my first Flexbox tutorial and first repository in Git.
+This is a Git verion control demo page for Frontend Now.